theonize/Currier/Studies/Identity Crisis/Notes.md

 3. Shrewdness FTW
   * Remembering Providence
   * Scheming benefit for others
-4. He literally holds the promise
+4. He literally holds the promise, Face of God
   * literally holding the Word
   * Israel ~ wrestles with God
     * from now on: Jacob/Israel situationally